Btrfs and Snapper

 Btrfs is a modern copy-on-write (COW) file system for Linux.

 siduction supports installation into a partition formatted with Btrfs.
 The release of 2022.12.0 enables you to manage snapshots of Btrfs with Snapper and to boot via Grub.
-The installer creates subvolumes within the selected partition for the root directory @, the user directories @home and @root, the directories @tmp and @var@log, and a subvolume @snapshots for system snapshots.
+The installer creates subvolumes within the selected partition for the root directory @, the user directories @home and @root, the directory @var@log, and a subvolume @snapshots for system snapshots.

 Btrfs works well with SSDs and conventional hard disks.
 Its own built-in RAID mechanism (RAID 0, 1, and 10 are supported) works reliably even with disks of different sizes.
 Metadata and file data are handled differently by Btrfs.
 Usually, metadata is stored twice even with only one drive.
 If multiple drives are present, the administrator can set different RAID levels for the metadata and file data within the same file system.